ThadS97/ThadS97/README.md

 - 👋 Hi, I’m @ThadS97
-- 👀 I’m interested in programming, web development, databases, computer networking, video games, and just modern technology in general.
+- 👀 I’m interested in programming, web development, databases, computer networking, artificial intelligence, video games, and just modern technology in general.
 - 🌱 I’m currently learning Python; I can write in C++, C, Java, JavaScript, HTML 5, and SQL.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me:   E-mail: thadowens.jr@outlook.com | LinkedIn: www.linkedin.com/in/thaddeus-owens | Discord: thad_97
+- 📫 How to reach me:   E-mail: towensjr@me.com | LinkedIn: www.linkedin.com/in/thaddeus-owens | Discord: thad_97

 <!---
 ThadS97/ThadS97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.